The conversation curated and archived via Storify.

-Sarah Kendzior’s “The closing of American academia,” along with dozens of recent articles, reminds us that universities have been slimming down on their human capital for years, and not in healthy ways.
+Dozens of recent articles remind us that universities have been slimming down on their human capital for years, and not in healthy ways.
 According to most statistics, public and private universities in the U.S. now offer more classes taught by adjuncts than by permanent faculty.
 If this trend, independent of the move toward online learning, is motivated by a corporate obsession with “efficiency,” how can we ignore that the “more students/fewer teachers” promise of online education is the hook on which all of digital pedagogical practices are baited?

 The anonymous author of “Terrors of a True Believer: MOOCs and the Precarity Problem” admits to both his love of open formations like Wikipedia and the open source community, and his dawning horror — “the midnight terrors of a true believer” — as he recognizes the cost of these formations.
 More students in more places may have access to education, but without an educational community surrounding them, their commitment to learning falls entirely upon themselves, and may wither under the anxiety that causes.
 “Far from being liberated to build their own lives, ordinary people increasingly find that, to paraphrase President Obama, they are ‘on their own.’”
 Availability and efficiency aren’t the only things a student needs for education to be productive; students require a lifestyle that makes learning important and meaningful.